The Great British Bake Off series 11: Episode 5: Pastry

 For the signature, the bakers were tasked with putting their own spin on Cornwall's national dish: the pasty, in two hours.
-The technical challenge, set by Prue, required the bakers to make six éclairs: three raspberry, and three salted caramel, in two hours 15 minutes.
-For the showstopper, the bakers were given the intricate task of making a sweet tart hidden under a latticed pastry cage, in three hours 45 minutes.
+The technical challenge, set by Prue, required the bakers to make six éclairs—three raspberry, and three salted caramel—in two hours, fifteen minutes.
+For the showstopper, the bakers were given the intricate task of making a sweet tart hidden under a latticed pastry cage, in three hours, forty-five minutes.

 Episode 6: Japanese

-Week 6 was a Bake Off first as the bakers tackled Japanese week.
-The signature challenge tasked the bakers with making eight steamed buns, complete with a savoury or sweet filling and decoration, in two hours 30 minutes.
-For the technical challenge, Prue asked the bakers to make a Matcha Crepe Cake consisting of 12 layers of crepes sandwiched with a white chocolate ganache buttercream and strawberries, decorated with fresh fruits and edible flowers on top, in two hours.
-The showstopper gave the bakers four hours to produce a cake inspired by the kawaii culture in Japan, incorporating Japanese flavours.
+Week Six was a Bake Off first as the bakers tackled Japanese week.
+The signature challenge tasked the bakers with making eight steamed buns, complete with a savoury or sweet filling and decoration, in two hours, thirty minutes.
+For the technical challenge, Prue asked the bakers to make a Matcha Crepe Cake consisting of twelve layers of crepes sandwiched with a white chocolate ganache buttercream and strawberries, decorated with fresh fruits and edible flowers on top, in two hours.
+The showstopper gave the bakers 4 hours to produce a cake inspired by the kawaii culture in Japan, incorporating Japanese flavours.

 This was the 100th episode of the Great British Bake Off throughout all seasons.

 Episode 7: The '80s

-For the signature challenge, the bakers were asked to perform their own twist on eight classical quiches with two different styles.
-For the technical challenge, Paul asked the bakers to make six deep-fried, identical custard & jam finger doughnuts.
-For the showstopper challenge, the bakers were required to make an ice cream cake, which was considerably more difficult since it was the hottest day of the year.
+For the signature challenge, the bakers were asked to perform their own twist on eight classical quiches with two different styles in two hours.
+For the technical challenge, Paul asked the bakers to make six deep-fried, identical custard & jam finger doughnuts in two hours, forty-five minutes.
+For the showstopper challenge, the bakers were required to make an ice cream cake, which was considerably more difficult since it was the hottest day of the year, in four hours, thirty minutes.